 Buddy can currently be seen in Stephen King’s horror-romance best-seller adaptation of “Lisey’s Story” on Apple TV+.

-His other TV and film credits include the Sopranos, Gotham Comedy Live AXSTV, Live in Gotham VR, and two appearances on nickmom Night Out.
-When not currently headlining, Buddy can be seen opening for Joy Behar and was a frequent opener for Joan Rivers.
+Other TV and film credits include the Sopranos, Gotham Comedy Live AXSTV, Live in Gotham VR, and two appearances on nickmom Night Out.
+When not currently headlining, Buddy can be seen working with Joy Behar and was a frequent opener for Joan Rivers.
 He recently completed film work on American Brawler, Hospital Arrest, Blue Lives Matter, and Puppets.

 Buddy’s CD Happy Now? is available on 800 Pound Gorilla Records now listed in Pandora’s Million Spins Club.